Aubergine Curry (Vegan Eggplant Curry)

 Add the diced tomatoes, vegetable stock, and chickpeas.

-Simmer & Cook: Bring the mixture to a boil then reduce the heat.
-Cover and cook for 20 minutes on a gentle simmer, stirring occasionally so the bottom doesn’t burn.
+Simmer & Cook: Bring the mixture to a boil then reduce the heat to low heat.
+Cover and cook this brinjal bhaji for 20 minutes on a gentle simmer, stirring occasionally so the bottom doesn’t burn.

 Simmer Again: Cook, uncovered, for another 20 minutes.
 If the sauce gets too thick, add a splash of water.
-Give it a good stir and season to taste.
+Give this aubergine masala a good stir and season to taste.

-Enjoy: Top with chopped fresh coriander leaves, a pinch of salt, and a good squeeze of lime, then serve with steamed rice.
+Enjoy: Top with chopped fresh coriander leaves, a pinch of salt, and a good squeeze of lime, then serve this vegan aubergine curry with steamed rice.

 💭 Expert Tips

 - Don’t crowd the pan when sautéing the aubergine.
-This creates steam which prevents caramelization and all that sweet flavor.
+Crowding the pan creates too much steam, which will make your eggplant soggy, and prevents caramelization (and the sweet flavor resulting from it!)

-- Feel free to use baby eggplant in place of large eggplants.
+- Any type of eggplant works for this homestyle eggplant and chickpea curry.
+Feel free to use baby eggplant or Japanese eggplant in place of large eggplants.
 You may need 3 to 4 to get the same amount.

 - If the sauce gets too thick, add a splash of water or vegetable stock to thin it out.

-- If you want to salt the eggplant to remove any bitterness, sprinkle salt over the diced aubergine and allow it to sit for 30 minutes, rinsing off excess salt and liquid after the 30 minutes has past.
+- You can salt the eggplant to reduce its bitter taste.
+To do this, just sprinkle salt over the diced aubergine and allow it to sit for 30 minutes, rinsing off excess salt and liquid after the 30 minutes has past.
+Then follow the rest of the instructions for this Indian eggplant chickpea curry.

 🍲 More Vegan Curry Recipes!